bernardo1024/Sanwaf-UI/README.md

 What is Sanwaf-ui & sanwaf-server
 ---------------------------

+Isn't it about time that HTML validation code is standardized, tested, and simple to implement?
+Why are we writing custom validation code over and over again in 2021?
+Wouldnt it be better to use a standardized mechanism to do this for you without writing any code?
+Wouldnt it be even better if this standardized mechanism extends to the server level as well?

+Sanwaf-ui & Sanwaf-server aim to solve these issues.

-Sanwaf-ui is a Sanitation Web Application Firewall that runs on the **Browser**
+Sanwaf-ui is a Sanitation Web Application Firewall that runs on the **Browser**.
+Sanwaf-ui uses a declarative mechanism to add validation to HTML pages that doesnt requried custom code to be written to perform validation on web pages.

 Sanwaf-server is a Sanitation Web Application Firewall that runs on the **Server**